fredasu/shoot-n-scoot/README.md

 (helpfulness is limited by version of Godot/compatability)

-Player can avoid/shoot enemies, and moves due to the recoil from shooting.
+Player can avoid/shoot chasing enemies, and moves due to the recoil from shooting.
 The edges of the screen "wrap", so a player can teleport from one side to the other (enemies can't teleport).
 The longer the player lasts, the higher the score.

 See video "Shoot n' Scoot" (mp4) for game trailer/demo.